sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-parquet.rst

 Workflow for writing as Parquet file
 ----------------

-Below is a workflow example which reads in transaction data.
-It then writes it out the result in Parquet format.
+Below is an example of  workflow which reads in transaction data.
+It then writes the result in Parquet format.

 .. figure:: ../../_assets/tutorials/read-write/writing-parquet/1.PNG